 And despite their best efforts to select the right tools for their toolbox, many recruiters find themselves armed with solutions that just aren’t a good fit.

-While there’s no ultimate solution nor a universal recruitment tech stack for all companies, as each has their own unique hiring needs, it’s still possible to pinpoint certain commonalities in what organizations need to do to choose the right recruiting software mix.
+While there’s no ultimate solution nor a universal recruitment tech stack for all companies, as each has its own unique hiring needs, it’s still possible to pinpoint certain commonalities in what organizations need to do to choose the right recruiting software mix.